 Can I Make the Dough From Scratch?

 Sure!
-If you want to make your own dough for these cruffins, there are a couple of options.
-You could check out the New York Times Croissant recipe.
+If you want to make your own dough for these blueberry cruffins, there are a couple of options.
+You could check out my from-scratch Cruffin Recipe.
 Or, use the dough that I make for my Pumpkin Puff Pastry.